 Welcome to Altered Chain

-Hello, I'm Jorge — a student of mathematics with an insatiable curiosity for the deep structures that govern both abstract theory and the physical world.
+Hey, I'm Jorge — a student of mathematics with a constant curiosity for the deep structures that connect abstract theory and the physical world.

-Altered Chain is my digital laboratory: a space where I explore the interplay between pure mathematics, physics, and data — from symmetry in tensor spaces to the hidden patterns behind real-world systems.
+Altered Chain is my digital lab — a space where I explore how ideas from pure math, physics, and data intertwine, from symmetry in tensor spaces to the hidden patterns behind real-world systems.

-Whether you're a fellow math enthusiast, a student navigating science, or someone intrigued by the foundations of reality, this blog offers a blend of rigorous analysis, creative inquiry, and reflections on the evolving landscape of mathematical and scientific discovery.
+Whether you're a fellow math enthusiast, a student navigating science, or someone intrigued by how abstract reasoning explains reality, this blog offers a mix of rigorous analysis, creative inquiry, and reflections on the evolving landscape of mathematical and scientific discovery.

-Join me as I unravel chains of abstraction, connect ideas across disciplines, and contribute to a community passionate about understanding the universe through the lens of mathematics.
+Join me as I connect ideas across disciplines and contribute to a community passionate about understanding the universe through the lens of mathematics.

 Currently, one of my favorite theorems is Maschke’s Theorem — a fundamental result in representation theory which states: